 The electrifying history of Nikola Tesla

 As a pioneer and inventor, Nikola Tesla is one of the most important inventors in history.
-Known now as the “genius who lit the world,” Telsa’s story is one of both innovation and tragedy.
+Known now as the “genius who lit the world,” Tesla’s story is one of both innovation and tragedy.

 This is the man who created the Tesla coil – the concept that laid the foundations for today’s wireless technology.
 Tesla also improved the functionality of the Alternating-Current system for modern electricity.